-The "Advanced functions" block in the figure above refers to Pedometer, Step Detector and Step Counter, Significant Motion and Tilt functions, described in [Section 6 Embedded functions](#), and also includes the Finite State Machine.
+The "Advanced functions" block in the figure above refers to Pedometer, Step Detector and Step Counter, Significant Motion and Tilt functions, described in [Section 6 Embedded functions](#), and also includes the Finite State Machine and the Machine Learning Core.

 Finally, the composite group of filters composed of a low-pass digital filter (LPF2), a high-pass digital filter and a slope filter processes the digital signal.